 Chris Unitt is the founder of One Further, a digital analytics and user research agency in the UK.
 He works with organizations that want to figure out how to gain a better understanding of their online audiences and how best to serve them.
 He has a particular specialism in Google Analytics (along with Google Tag Manager and Data Studio), both in terms of technical implementation and extracting insights from the data.
 Chris has worked with cultural organizations for over a decade, from involvement in a wide range of projects to holding board positions.
 In the museum sector more specifically, Chris currently works with the British Museum, Victoria & Albert Museum, Royal Academy of Arts, Tate, and Royal Museums Greenwich among others.
 Outside of work (bit still on a work-related theme), Chris publishes the Cultural Digital email newsletter, rounding up tech developments in the cultural sector, speaks at conferences, and occasionally blogs at chrisunitt.co.uk.

-Jessica Herczeg-Konecny is the Digital Asset Manager at the Detroit Institute of Arts.
+Jessica Herczeg-Konecny is Lead Technical Analyst at The Metropolitan Museum of Art the Digital Asset Manager.
 After undergraduate work in English and American Culture Studies at Washington University in St. Louis, Jessica obtained a master’s degree in Public History from Indiana University-Purdue University Indianapolis.
 She has been working in the museum industry for over ten years in archives, collections management, rights and reproductions, and digital asset management.
 Jessica implemented the DIA’s first-ever Digital Asset Management System, founded and chairs the Metadata and Digital Assets Standards Committee, supervises rights management, and trains users and content creators for the DAM.

 I have been a Collections Photographer at the North Carolina Museum of Art since 2000, and an MCN member since 2014.
 My current duties also include digital asset administration and I am a member of MCN’s DAM SIG.
 Prior to my museum tenure I worked in a variety of commercial photographic settings.
 Having experienced the industry transition from film to digital has given me a broad perspective on the challenges and opportunities in the field.
 Membership in the MCN Digital Imaging SIG has been extremely helpful to me in my profession and I am enthusiastic about contributing to its ongoing success.
 I’m particularly interested in encouraging more practical and technical imaging presentations at MCN conferences as well as facilitating ongoing engagement and collaboration between large and small institutions.
 I look forward to the opportunity to serve and will do my best to sustain the excellent leadership of our current Chairs.

-Co-Chair: Chelsea Shannon, Manager of Interpretation, Museum of Fine Arts, Houston (newly elected)
+Chair: Chelsea Shannon, Manager of Interpretation, Museum of Fine Arts, Houston (reelected)